 - Program requires: No German language prerequisite, but some previous knowledge of German is helpful.

-- Program structure: This is a direct enroll program with courses taught mostly in English making WHU an excellent study abroad option for students in the Kogod School of Business.
+- Program structure: This is a direct enroll program with courses taught mostly in English making FS an excellent study abroad option for students in the Kogod School of Business.
 Other students in the classroom are German and other international students.

 - Free non-credit German language courses are also available for exchange students.
 At least four semesters or equivalent of German language study is required to take courses in German.